-What’s not to love about Singapore’s original Indie ‘hood?
+What’s not to love about Singapore’s OG indie ‘hood?
 It has everything you want, from hole-in-the-wall boutiques to hip food spots.

 Before Tiong Bahru, there was Haji Lane – Singapore’s original indie neighbourhood.
 This buzzing, all-hours enclave in eclectic Kampong Glam is peppered with cool boutiques, bars, cafes and restaurants that rank high on the hip factor – and let’s not forget the street art.
 It’s no wonder we keep coming back to one of our favourite ‘hoods.
 Here are the best food spots, shops and hidden gems in Haji Lane and around the corner in Bali Lane, Arab Street and Beach Road for more good times…